 We all wish we could just shed those pounds whenever we do a quick workout.
 Unfortunately, that’s not how this thing works.

-It takes time to put on weight, and as such, it takes time to lose weight.
+Just like putting on weight doesn’t happen overnight, neither does losing weight.
 Unless you’re working with drastic (and not to mention, unhealthy) methods like starving yourself, it’s going to take a bit of time to start losing weight.

-This is actually much healthier for you.
+This slow weight loss is actually much healthier for you.
 If you’re losing pounds in a period of days, or even weeks, chances are you’re not losing ‘good’ weight by burning fat.
 Most likely, you’re losing water weight, or in serious cases, shedding muscle mass.

-In this article we’re going to talk about how long it takes to lose weight, and explain why slow weight loss is actually a good thing.
+In this article, we’re going to talk about how long it takes to lose weight, and explain why slow and steady weight loss is actually a good thing.

 Many people start an exercise routine, and a week or two into the new routine find themselves wondering why does it take so long to lose weight?